snifty-repo/fx-candy/README.md

         name : "",

-        // These are all of the values for the above attribute. values : [
+        // These are all of the values for the above attribute.
+        // Add a new value object for each file. values : [
             {
                 // The .png file to look for inside of the attribute folder.